ChristophGeske/Near-Field-Communication-NFC-For-Unity-Android/README.md

 Simple NFC Android app created with Unity.

-The project was build using Unity 2017.3.1f1 and tested on the Samsung Galaxy S7.
+The project was originally developed by ChristopheGeske using Unity 2017.3.1f1 and updated to Unity 2021.3.5f1 by liswifi.
+Updated project has been tested using a Galaxy S10 running Android 12.

 Feel free to use this project to create your own Unity Android app which can read out NFC tags.